What is professional indemnity insurance?

 • Circumstances that existed prior to when your cover started.

-What is an example of a PI insurance claim?
+What is an example of a professional indemnity insurance claim?

 A graphic designer was briefed by their client to provide price tags that would fit around the stem of Christmas trees.
 The tags would need to withstand exposure to the elements and stay fitted to the tree while it grew.
 However, the tags did not survive the test of time: the ink ran, rendering them useless to the client.